 Some states require an origination fee — an upfront fee charged for processing your loan application.
 Speedy Cash’s origination fees can vary depending on where you live.
-In California, for example, Speedy Cash charges a $75 origination fee.

 Potentially fast funding

-Speedy Cash operates in only 26 states.
+Speedy Cash doesn’t operate in many states.

 Terms are inconsistent